Reeds has a long-established specialist criminal defence team with a nationwide reach, representing clients across England and Wales.

-At Reeds, our Criminal Defence Solicitors protect your rights and focus on securing the best possible outcome for your case.
 Allegations of wrongdoing can have serious consequences for your reputation, livelihood and, in the most serious cases, your liberty.
 When the stakes are this high, you need clear, experienced advice from the outset.
-Our criminal defence lawyers are recognised for their work on complex and strategically demanding cases, providing focused, client-centred representation tailored to your circumstances.

-Some cases require a particularly careful and discreet approach because of the reputational and personal consequences involved, including those concerning high net worth individuals and public figures.
+Some cases require a particularly careful and discreet approach because of the reputational and personal consequences involved, including those concerning professionals, high net worth individuals and public figures.

 Police interviews and investigations